Buying A Motorhome? Purchasing A Travel Trailer? Buy A Camper With Confidence using this RV Buying Guide!

 - RV Storage………

 These are great conversation starters at campfires around the country, but I hope you’re not trying to buy an RV just so you have something to talk about with strangers.
 This RV buying guide is to help you avoid buying an RV you’ll regret later, and the goal of these questions is to narrow down the entire world of RV choices into something that will work for you.
+The more thought you put into how you are going to use your RV, who you’re going to use your RV with & where your going to use your new RV will save you a lot of money and headaches down the road.

 Types Of RVs

-Now that you’ve started along the process of buying an RV let’s look at the different types of RVs you can choose from.
+Now that we’ve started along the process of buying an RV let’s look at the different types of RVs you can choose from.
 There are 7 main styles of RVs which are separated into three main categories: motorcoaches, towables & slide-ins.

 Self-powered RVs with their own engines are considered motorcoaches.
-Rigs that require a separate vehicle to tow them for obvious reasons are considerable towables.
+Rigs that require a separate vehicle to tow them for obvious reasons are considered towables.
 While slide-ins, as their name implies requires a truck for them to, well, slide in/on.

 Self-Powered RVs also known as Motorhomes, Motorcoaches or RVs